taskcluster/taskcluster-rfcs/rfcs/0120-artifact-service.md

 origin is not an IP address and not a configured identifier, an error will be sent back to the client.

-The mapping of origins to storage providers should be staticly configured.
+The mapping of origins to storage providers should be statically configured.

 ### Creation